Transcriber: nvidia/parakeet-tdt-0.6b-v2, sat-12l-sm, and large-v3-turbo

 We've had it as far back as 2018.

-And when we started the survey in 2018, 70 % of those surveyed had trust and confidence in the military.
+And when we started the survey in 2018, 70% of those surveyed had trust and confidence in the military.

 Well, first we make them aware.

-And we make sure that those who have a point of view, and they're doing it in the name of the American people, that actually they're informed as to how their point of view aligns with our survey.
+And we make sure that those who have a point of view, and they're doing it in the name of the American people, actually they're informed as to how their point of view aligns with our survey.

-We just came out of our Reagan National Defense Forum, which takes place every year on the first weekend of December out in Simi Valley.
+We just came out of our Reagan National Defense Forum, which takes place every year in the first weekend, December out in Simi Valley, California, where the Reagan Library resides.

-The leaders of Congress who focus on national security, the Armed Services Committees, the Appropriations Committees, industry leaders, they all gather about 700 people annually at the Reagan National Defense Forum, and the service is a big part of that conversation.
+There we have the Secretary of Defense, the leaders of Congress who focus on national security, the Armed Services Committees, the Appropriations Committees, industry leaders, they all gather about 700 people annually at the Reagan National Defense Forum, and the survey is a big part of that conversation.

-That Americans, 51 % of Americans, have a great deal of confidence that the U .S. can fight and win the wars of the future?
+So this confidence in U.S. military, do you see it as a measure of that Americans, 51% of Americans have a great deal of confidence that the U.S. can fight and win the wars of the future?

-Or is it 51 % have a great deal of confidence in the decision makers leading us in fights that we can win?
+Or is it 51% have a great deal of confidence in the decision makers leading us in fights that we can win?

-Well, it's a great question and it's hard to parse the survey.
+Well, it's a great question, and it's hard to parse the survey.

 We've used other questions subsequent to the confidence question to try to get at that.